Kevin Magaña

-Kevin Uriel Magaña Araujo (born 2 January 1998) is a Mexican professional footballer who plays as a winger.
+Kevin Uriel Magaña Araujo (born 2 January 1998) is a Mexican professional footballer who plays as a winger for Liga de Expansión MX club Zacatecas.

 Club career

 Magaña made his official debut under Argentine coach Matías Almeyda against Tigres UANL in the 2017 Campeon de Campeones Final on 16 July 2017.

 International career

 Magaña was called up for the 2017 FIFA U-20 World Cup.